rmarx/holblocking-blogpost/README.md

 [TODO: Figure 7]
 *Figure 7: difference in perspective between HTTP/2 and TCP*

 While both we and the browser understand we are fetching JavaScript and CSS files, even HTTP/2 doesn't (need to) know that.
 All it knows is that it is working with chunks from different resource stream ids.
 However, **TCP doesn't even know that it's transporting HTTP!** All TCP knows is that it has been given a series of bytes that it has to transport from one computer to another, for which it uses packets of a certain maximum size.
-If there is too much data for just one packet, it will create more packets.
+Each packet just tracks which part of the data (byte range) it carries so the original data can be reconstructed in the correct order.

-Put differently, there is a mismatch in perspective between the two Layers: HTTP/2 sees multiple, independent resource bytestreams, but TCP sees just a single, opaque stream.
+Put differently, there is a mismatch in perspective between the two Layers: HTTP/2 sees multiple, independent resource bytestreams, but TCP sees just a single, opaque bytestream.
+An example is Figure 7's TCP packet 3: TCP just knows it is carrying byte 750 to byte 1599 of whatever it is transporting.
+HTTP/2 on the other hand knows there are actually two chunks of two separate resources. *(Note: In reality, each HTTP/2 frame (like DATA and HEADERS) is also a couple of bytes in size.
+For simplicity, I haven't counted that extra overhead or the HEADERS frames here to make the numbers more intuitive.)*

-- protocols have different perspectives. see Figure 7.

-[TODO: Figure 7]
-*Figure 7: bytestream perspectives of HTTP/2 vs TCP*

-HTTP/2 doesn't know about JS or CSS, just the stream ids.
-Similarly, TCP doesn't know about these streams: it just sees data coming from above that it needs to send in packets.
-- As such, there is a mismatch: TCP doesn't know about different streams.
-Look at the byte counts: they go up over time.
 - Seems like unnecessary detail, but is important when we remember that TCP packets can be "lost" in the network and then need to be retransmitted.

 - what happens if packet 2 is lost but packet 3 is not...